Are Democrats about to lose the national battle over torture?

 "Haspel is amazing.
 She really is," tweeted Patrick Skinner, a former CIA counterterrorism operator who now works as a police officer.
 "She just shouldn't be Director (of the) CIA.
 At some point we as a nation must say, enough with the 'in the aftermath of 9/11, rules didn't apply.'
 They did.
 And they do.
 They always did and do."

-CIA officers and others who support Haspel say it's unfair to treat her nomination as a referendum on the agency's post 9/11 interrogation tactics—which they resist calling torture.
-They point out that President Bush ordered the program, his senior aides embraced it, senior Justice Department lawyers wrote memos upholding its legality — and none of those people have suffered obvious career penalties.
+CIA officers and others who support Haspel say it's unfair to treat her nomination as a referendum on the agency's post -9/11 interrogation tactics — which they resist calling torture.
+They point out that President George Bush ordered the program, his senior aides embraced it, senior Justice Department lawyers wrote memos upholding its legality — and that none of those people have suffered obvious career penalties.

 But the 528-page executive summary of the 6,000-page Senate torture report, written by Democrats and published in 2014, undercuts the idea that any outsiders had a clear picture of what the agency was doing.
 It argues that the CIA so thoroughly misrepresented both the nature of the torture and the intelligence gleaned from it that Bush and his aides didn't have important facts.